ENIGMA-infra/ENIGMA-PD/docs/ENIGMA-PD_visual_QC_instructions.md

 - Hypothalamus: For quality control of the hypothalamus subsegmentations
 - Hippocampus: For quality control of the hippocampus and amygdala subsegmentations

+For a walkthrough of how these look in practice, check out [the FSQC tour](https://github.com/ENIGMA-PD/FS7/blob/main/docs/fsqc_tour_ENIGMA-PD.pdf).

 ### 5. Cortical Quality Control

 #### Warm-up: dynamically check a few subjects across all regions